Great blue heron: Breeding

-The female lays three to six pale blue eggs, which can measure from 50.7 to 76.5 mm in length and 29 to 50.5 mm in width, though the smallest eggs in the above sample may have been considered "runt eggs" too small to produce viable young.
+The female lays three to six pale-blue eggs, which can measure from 50.7 to 76.5 mm in length and 29 to 50.5 mm in width, though the smallest eggs in the above sample may have been considered "runt eggs" too small to produce viable young.
 Egg weights range from 61 to 80 g.
 One brood is raised each year.

-First broods are laid generally from March to April.
+First broods are laid generally in March and April.
 Eggs are usually laid at two-day intervals, incubated around 27 days, and hatch asynchronously over a period of several days.

-Males incubate for about 10.5 hours of each day, while females usually incubate for the remainder of each day and the night, with eggs left without incubation for about 6 minutes of each hour.
+Males incubate for about 10.5 hours of each day, while females usually incubate for the remainder, with eggs left without incubation for about 6 minutes of each hour.
 Both parents feed the young at the nest by regurgitating food.
 Parent birds have been shown to consume up to four times as much food when they are feeding young chicks (about 4300 kJ/day) than when laying or incubating eggs (about 1200 kJ/day).

 The first chick to hatch usually becomes more experienced in food handling and aggressive interactions with siblings, so it often grows more quickly than the other chicks.
-By the time they are 45 days old, the young weigh 86% of the adult's mass.
+By the time they are 45 days old, the young are 86% of the adult's weight.

 After about 55 days at the northern edge of the range (Alberta) and 80 days at the southern edge of the range (California), young herons take their first flight.
-They return to the nest to be fed for about another three weeks, following adults back from foraging grounds, and are likely to gradually disperse away from their original nest over the course of the ensuing winter.
+They return to the nest to be fed for about another three weeks, following adults back from foraging grounds, and they are likely to disperse gradually away from their original nest over the course of the ensuing winter.

-Young herons are not as successful at fish capture as adults, as strike rates are similar, but capture rates are about half that of adults during the first two months after fledging.
+Young herons are not as successful at fish capture as adults, as strike rates are similar, but capture rates are about half those of adults during the first two months after fledging.